qleclerc/qleclerc/content/authors/admin/_index.md

 # - Visitors
 ---

 Hello!
-I'm a French PhD student at the [London School of Hygiene & Tropical Medicine](https://www.lshtm.ac.uk/), currently in my 3rd year.
-I focus on the horizontal transfer of antimicrobial resistance genes between bacteria.
-My work combines both microbiology and mathematical modelling methods to understand these dynamics.
-As part of this, I am also based at [St George's University of London](https://www.sgul.ac.uk/).
+I'm a postdoctoral researcher at the [Institut Pasteur](https://www.pasteur.fr/) and the [CNAM](https://www.cnam.fr/) in Paris, France.
+I focus on the impact of vaccines against antimicrobial resistance (AMR).
+I am employed as part of the European project [PrIMAVeRa](https://www.primavera-amr.eu/).
 For more information on what I do, please refer to my [Projects](/projects/) page.

-When I'm not staring at code on my computer screen or culture plates in the lab, I'm a badminton player, video game enthusiast and movie amateur.
+When I'm not staring at code on my computer screen, I'm a climber, video game enthusiast and movie amateur.